ParmidaJahanbani/ParmidaJahanbani/README.md

 💻 Full-stack developer | 📱 Mobile app developer | 🎮 Game developer | 🧪 QA tester
 ------------------------------------------------------------------------------------

-🌍 Exploring the digital universe, one commit at a time.
-🔧 I love building things with code and ensuring their quality.
-🌟 Passionate about open source and community-driven projects.
-📚 Always learning and eager to share knowledge.
+🌍 Exploring the digital universe, one commit at a time. \n 🔧 I love building things with code and ensuring their quality. \n 🌟 Passionate about open source and community-driven projects. \n 📚 Always learning and eager to share knowledge. \n
 🤝 Explore my repositories and let's collaborate on something amazing!

 * 🌍  I'm based in Canada